Sir Bellingham Reginald Graham, 7th Baronet

 Sir Bellingham Reginald Graham, 7th Baronet (4 November 1789 – 15 June 1866) was an English Baronet.

 He served as an Army officer, initially as a cornet with the 23rd Light Dragoons from 1808.
 He was a lieutenant serving in the 10th Royal Hussars in 1810 and by 1811, was serving as a lieutenant colonel in the Clare Regiment of Local Militia.
 He took over the Clare Regiment of Local Militia as Lieutenant Colonel Commandant in January 1813.
 He resigned as Commandant in 1819, following a public disagreement with Lord Grantham.

 Graham was appointed a Deputy Lieutenant for North Riding of Yorkshire in 1812.

-Graham had several sporting interests, most notably as a first-class cricketer who played for Middlesex.
+Graham had several sporting interests, most notably as a cricketer who played for Middlesex.
 He is recorded in one match in 1815, totalling 0 runs with a highest score of 0.
 He was more closely associated with equine sports, serving as the Master of Hounds for a number of different hunts, including the Quorn Hunt and the Albrighton Hunt.
 His equine activities extended to racehorses for a period, and he owned the 1816 winner of the St Leger Stakes, The Duchess.

 Yachting was another of Graham's interests; he was a member of the Royal Yacht Squadron at Cowes, serving as Vice-Commodore from 1848 to 1850.
 He owned several yachts including Harriet and Flirt.

 He spent time at the Boodle's gentleman's club in his later years.